 The human body’s built-in endocannabinoid system (ECS) works to keep the body in its balanced state of homeostasis.
 While there are specific details about how cannabinoids work, in general the endocannabinoid system performs different functions specific to each area of the body.
 For example, at an injury site, the eCS can help regulate immune cells to limit inflammation.

-CBG has been found to act on very specific physiological systems and problems, and results for medicinal use are promising:
+CBG acts on specific physiological systems and problems, showing promising results for medicinal use:

-• Endocannabinoid receptors are prevalent in eye structures, and interestingly, CBG is thought to be particularly effective in treating glaucoma because it reduces intraocular pressure.
-It is a powerful vasodilator and has neuroprotective effects to boot.
+Endocannabinoid receptors are prevalent in eye structures, and researchers believe CBG is particularly effective in treating glaucoma by reducing intraocular pressure.
+It serves as a powerful vasodilator and offers neuroprotective effects.

-• CBG is showing great promise as a cancer fighter.
-Specifically, it was shown to block receptors that cause cancer cell growth.
-In one such study, it was shown to inhibit the growth of colorectal cancer cells in mice, thereby slowing colon cancer growth.
-It inhibited tumors and chemically induced colon carcinogenesis, therefore demonstrating a very exciting possibility for a cure for colorectal cancer.
+CBG shows great promise as a cancer fighter.
+Specifically, researchers found that CBG blocked receptors responsible for cancer cell growth.
+In one study, it inhibited the growth of colorectal cancer cells in mice, slowing colon cancer progression.
+It also inhibited tumors and chemically induced colon carcinogenesis, suggesting an exciting potential for a cure for colorectal cancer.

 Other Roles